-Atlantic Heat Limited (referred to in this document as ‘Atlantic Heat’, ‘data controller’, ‘we’, ‘our’ or ‘us’), are committed to protecting and respecting your privacy and the security of your personal data.
+Atlantic Heat is the electric heating division of Ideal Boilers Limited (referred to in this document as ‘Atlantic Heat’, ‘data controller’, ‘we’, ‘our’ or ‘us’), are committed to protecting and respecting your privacy and the security of your personal data.
 We aim to be clear and transparent about what we do with the personal data we collect. (‘Personal data’ means any information relating to an identifiable person).
 This policy:

 Who we are and how to contact us

-In respect of the General Data Protection Regulation (GDPR) and the Data Protection Act 2018, the data controller is Atlantic Heat Ltd, National Avenue, Hull, East Yorkshire, HU5 4JB.
+In respect of the General Data Protection Regulation (GDPR) and the Data Protection Act 2018, the data controller is Ideal Boilers Ltd, National Avenue, Hull, East Yorkshire, HU5 4JB.

 The personal data we collect from you

 We may collect personal data from you in the following circumstances, when you:

 - Fill in a form on our site www.atlantic-heat.co.uk.
 This includes information provided at the time of registering to use our site, subscribing to a service, requesting further services and completing the Contact Form;

 - Visit our site, we may automatically collect traffic data, location data, weblogs, browser, usage and other communications data;